johnfraserss/ICS3U/Assignments/02 - Hardware/README.md

 Presentation Schedule
 ------------------
-*These dates and groups are for Mr. Seidel's morning class only.
-For the afternoon class, see your teacher.

 - February 4th: Group #1, 4, 7
 - February 5th: Group #2, 5, 8
 - February 6th: Group #3, 6, 9